PawKanarek/PerformanceLoggerXamairn/README.md

 # PerformanceLoggerXamairn
-Light & Fast Performance Logger for Xamarin.Forms apps with additional extension for Visual Stuido
+Light & Fast logger provider with simple performance measurements for Xamarin.Forms apps with additional extension for Visual Stuido

 Example of usage:
 ```